The Bill of Compliance in Quality Management: The Quality Hub Concept

 Quality Management, if we've learned anything, is a central factor in any manufacturing organization.
 What's most compelling is the evolution over the past decade on our perception of Quality Management.
 Once thought to be another siloed system in an organization's infrastructure, Quality Management Systems have evolved into a central point of prominence in defining how products and processes are executed.

 In many industries, Compliance is the word of the times; compliance encompasses so many facets within an organization.
-Compliance to regulatory standards, compliance to good manufacturing processes, compliance to governance and risk - compliance is everywhere in the organization.
+Compliance to regulatory standards, good manufacturing/gmp compliance, compliance to governance and risk - compliance is everywhere in the organization.
 In order to remain competitive in today's fast-moving markets, organizations not only have to adhere to the demand of the consumer, they need to ensure that compliance is met throughout.
 Whether it's in design, supply chain, production or post-market, compliance is the underlying force that drives competitive advantages over others in the market.

 The challenge is how to manage compliance across these varying operational areas, to ensure there is a consistent and viable way to collaborate and ensure Quality and Compliance is met at all levels of the process.